 The Ancient Art of Holistic Thinking takes a comparative approach to Greek and Egyptian philosophy and opens a dialogue between the two.
 Although distinct and unique, each school of Greek and Egyptian thought reveals particular aspects of a universal language of holism that ultimately complement each other.
 When taken together, all contribute to a more complete, amalgamated model of holistic philosophy.
 The result is a multicultural, interdisciplinary and multi-sensory journey back into ancient holistic perception.
-Both the upcoming book and the online course will outline and explicate how a holistic paradigm is framed in ancient Egyptian and various Greek philosophies.
+Both the book and the online course will outline and explicate how a holistic paradigm is framed in ancient Egyptian and various Greek philosophies.

 As we journey back in time across millennia, a perennial model of holism is evident.
 Once you learn to recognize and interpret shared core elements, different cultural viewpoints are found to intersect.
 However the farther back in time we progress, the ideology of holism is frequently expressed through esoteric or symbolic language.
 For instance, the Pythagorean doctrine of number or the Egyptian symbolic mode of thinking and representing ideas.

-By studying The Ancient Art of Holistic Thinking you will gain greater fluency in identifying and interpreting the language of a whole-system worldview, regardless of the way in which it is expressed.
+By studying The Ancient Art of Holistic Thinking readers will gain greater fluency in identifying and interpreting the language of a whole-system worldview, regardless of the way in which it is expressed.
 You will also recognize how this universal ideal was promoted across various disciplines, whether dressed in the garb of natural science, religion, myth, psychology, or mathematics.

 Ultimately you will realize that beneath all of these ancient teachings what was most highly revered or ‘sacred’, was the wisdom and practice of a holistic philosophy itself.
 For this reason, in the book I also refer to holistic thinking as the ‘sacred aesthetic’.
 It is this fundamental awareness that humankind was urged to cultivate, and which modern culture is rediscovering and re-learning.